S T R A D I V A R I

 Depth of ribs: 117mm at top block, 120mm at bottom block

-To see a video of Mischa Nemtsov playing his maple-backed copy of the Marquis de Corberon Stradivarius, visit the Video Gallery
+Here is a video of Fournier award winning cellist Mikhail Nemtsov playing Faure, Debussy and Saint-Saens on his maple-backed copy of the Marquis de Corberon Stradivarius.

 Zara Nelsova Discography playing the Marquis de Corberon cello 1726